What to look for

 Why proofreading is important…

-Annual reports, reviews and other business documents need to be factual, accurate and error-free.
+Annual reports and reviews need to be factual, accurate and error-free.
 They also need to be concise in order to make them readable.
 That’s why proofreading and copyediting your document before publishing online or sending it to print is essential.

-When designing an annual report or other business documents, proofreading is an essential part of the quality control process.
+When designing an annual report, proofreading is an essential part of the quality control process.

-Five things to look for during your proofreading checks
+Five things JDJ Creative looks for during proofreading checks

 1. Spelling, punctuation and language

-Of course, the first thing to check is for spelling mistakes and typos.
-But, it may surprise you to find that these do not occur as frequently as you might expect.
+Of course, the first thing we check for is spelling mistakes and typos.
+But it may surprise you to find that these do not occur as frequently as you might expect.
 By the time a report reaches the proofreading stage, a word processor will have already picked up on most errors, even auto-correcting them in the background as the original author types.

-More frequently, there will be inconsistencies that creep in throughout the report, especially if there are multiple authors working on different sections of the document.
+More frequently, inconsistencies creep in throughout the report, especially when multiple authors work on different sections of the document.

 This is where it’s important to have one person check for consistency throughout after all the chapters have been compiled.
 Having a dedicated style guide can also help ensure consistency across all reports and other creative outputs.
 If your business does not yet have one, it is good practice to create one as you go through the report.

-That said, there are several common issues which we see crop up time and time again.
+That said, several common issues crop up time and time again.
 When checking for inconsistencies, it’s important to pay specific attention to:

 • Capitalisation, or not, of job titles